Kalamazoo River Steelhead Fishing And Salmon Fishing

 John from Get Bent Guide Service with a big river steelhead.
 John guides the area and should be your first choice when looking for a river guide.

 The Kalamazoo River also has good fishing for salmon starting in late August and peaking in October.
-Sometimes the steelhead and salmon will be in the river together, making for some exciting fishing.
+In the fall, the steelhead and salmon will be in the river together, making for some exciting fishing.

 The Allegan Dam limits further upriver migration of steelhead and salmon.
 There are a few good spots along the river to try and some good methods to consider.